ngampit/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+There are main catalog with product category with each products detail page including order page to checkout.

+# Background
+This project was completed as part of Web Development bootcamp at Lighthouse Labs program.
+This project purposes of learning Rails by example.
+The project intention is not just about learning a new language, ecosystem and framework.
+It is a simulation of the real world as I inherited an existing code base in a language/framework that new to me.

+# Functional Requirements

+There are multiple high-level goals to this project, as per Lighthouse Labs' curriculum:

+- Become familiar with Ruby and the Rails framework
+- Learn how to navigate an existing code-base
+- Use existing code style and approach to implement new features in unfamiliar territory
+- Apply previous learning tactics to research and become familiar with a new paradigm, language and framework
+- A simulation of the real world where feature and bug-fix requests are listed instead of step-by-step instructions on how to implement a solution

 ## Setup